18th Century British Aesthetics

 Reid appears to acknowledge that allowing the sense of beauty this cognitive dimension does not commit one to realism regarding beauty: he appears to acknowledge that it is one thing to allow that the deliverances of internal sense comprise judgments and yet another to allow that the positive judgments they sometimes comprise are sometimes true (Reid 1785/1969, 783).
 The case Reid makes for realism regarding beauty (and sublimity) is complex.
 He makes a straightforward appeal to common sense (Reid 1785/1969, 770).
 He argues, after Descartes, that our possession of an inherently fallacious sense would make a deceiver of God (Reid 1785/1969, 783).
 But his deepest and most complicated reason for thinking beauty real has to do with the nature of the properties that he takes to ground beauty.
 Following Burke, Reid identifies the affect properly inspired by beautiful objects as love (this contrasts with the affect properly inspired by sublime objects, which he identifies as admiration).
 Since we properly love only what is good, the properties that properly inspire love must be perfections or excellences of some kind.
 It follows that the beauty of an object has its ground in whatever perfections properly inspire our love for it, and so has whatever reality those perfections have.

-Reid concedes that we are only sometimes able to specify the perfections in virtue of which we judge things beautiful: he refers to judgments in which the perfection cannot be specified as “instinctive” and judgments in which it can be as “rational” (Reid 1785/1969, 785–787).
+Reid concedes that we are only sometimes able to specify the perfections in virtue of which we judge things beautiful.
+He refers to judgments in which the perfection cannot be specified as “instinctive” and judgments in which it can be as “rational” (Reid 1785/1969, 785–787).
 Hence it is necessarily from an incomplete set of data that his enquiry into beauty-grounding perfections proceeds.
-That enquiry begins with a consideration of those perfections in virtue of which we judge minds beautiful, i.e., the perfections that inspire love for the minds that possess them.
-Reid finds that these perfections divide into three classes: first, the amiable moral virtues, which include ”[i]nnocence, gentleness, condescension, humanity, natural affection, public spirit;” second, the amiable intellectual talents, which include, “knowledge, good sense, wit, humour, cheerfulness, good taste, excellence in any of the fine arts;” and, third, certain perfections pertaining to the mind's active powers—perfections that “render the body a fit instrument for the mind”—including “health, strength, and agility” (Reid 1785/1969, 792).
-Reid finds further that the perfection of these qualities is not relative to human nature but is absolute:
+That enquiry begins with a consideration of those perfections in virtue of which we judge minds beautiful, that is, the perfections that inspire love for the minds that possess them.
+Reid finds that these perfections divide into three classes: first, the amiable moral virtues, which include “[i]nnocence, gentleness, condescension, humanity, natural affection, public spirit”; second, the amiable intellectual talents, which include, “knowledge, good sense, wit, humour, cheerfulness, good taste, excellence in any of the fine arts”; and, third, certain perfections pertaining to the mind’s active powers—perfections that “render the body a fit instrument for the mind”—including “health, strength, and agility” (Reid 1785/1969, 792).
+Reid finds further that these perfections are not relative to human nature but absolute:

 Is not power in its nature more excellent that weakness; knowledge than ignorance; wisdom than folly; fortitude than pusillanimity? … Let us suppose, if possible, a being so constituted, as to have a high respect for ignorance, weakness, and folly; to venerate cowardice, malice, and envy, and to hold the contrary qualities in contempt ….
 Could we believe such a constitution to be anything else than madness and delirium? … We can as easily conceive a constitution, by which one should perceive two and three to make fifteen, or a part to be greater than a whole.
 (Reid 1785/1969, 770)